 When melted, wait a few minutes for the mixture to cool down, then add the essential oil(s).

 Pour into a 1 oz tin or jar.

 It will solidify in a few more minutes and can be used right away.

 The scent has a great staying power, a whole day or longer.

 The best part is you can play with the scent, make it floral or citrusy, woodsy or musky, or herbal or sweet, or mix a few scent families.
 The possibilities are endless.

-It make sense to always include a top, middle and base note.
-Top and base together should be about the same amount as middle.
+The top and base together should be about the same amount as the middle.
 For example 10 drops of grapefruit, 20 drops of cardamom, and 10 of rose.

-Go head, play around, make your own solid perfume.
+Go ahead, play around, and make your own solid perfume.
 It’s so much fun!